 You will see from this plan that our vision for this coming year includes the following:

-Last year we offered football, netball and running extra-curricular sports clubs and this year we will be adding to this with an ambition to have at least 3 sporting clubs available each week by the end of the summer term.
-If you, or anyone you know think you might be help out with supervision of clubs or if you have a sporting skill that you could offer to share with the children, please do let the school office or Miss Middleton know.
+n the past, we have offered football, netball, running and yoga extra-curricular sports clubs amongst others and although sadly much of this is on hold at hte moment due to the COVID-19 lockdown, our vision in to the future is to have at least 3 sporting clubs available each week to ensure the children have a variety of opportunities.
+If you, or anyone you know think you might be help out with supervision of clubs or if you have a sporting skill that you could offer to share with the children in the future, please do let the school office or Miss Middleton know.

 At Whiteshill, we take part in Atlas Sports competitions across Stroud www.atlassports.co.uk including the small schools swimming gala (which we won in 2018!), district sports, cross country and netball tournaments.
-This year, we have also joined School Games, who offer a whole host of opportunities for sporting activities and competitions for all children throughout the year.
-We are looking forward to the children taking part in new sports and building on their knowledge in PE to compete to a high standard.
-Mr Pritchard, our forest school teacher, also works with the year 5/6 children in the spring term, training them for an indoor rowing competition.
-The children go out of county to represent the school and have had a number of successes in recent years.
+We are also members of the School Games, who offer a whole host of opportunities for sporting activities and competitions for all children throughout the year.
+The children will have chance to take part in new sports and building on their knowledge in PE to compete to a high standard.
+Mr Pritchard, our forest school teacher, also works with the Key Stage 2 children, teaching them indoor rowing and training them for a competition in the Spring term.
+The children go out of county to represent the school in indoor rowing and have had a number of successes in recent years.